grydholt/getdata-009/CodeBook.md

 (There were more estimated values in the original data set but these are elided for tidy.txt)

 ### Variables
 The variables are explained in each of the following subsections.
+The data set is in the wide form.

 #### Subject
 The index of the subject perfoming the measured activity.